robusta-dev/robusta/docs/how-it-works/index.rst

 ----------------------------------------

 Robusta can generate alerts by listening to the APIServer, rather than just improving existing Prometheus alerts.

+This is useful is you don't have Prometheus, and for cases when writing Prometheus alerts is awkward.

 Lets notify in Slack when a Kubernetes Job fails: